MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/mf6_6_0_prt_migration_guide.md

 This document describes how to migrate PRT models from MODFLOW 6.5.0 to 6.6.0.
 The particle tracker has evolved since the last release &mdash; while the basics remain the same, there are a few changes worthy of note and, in some cases, detailed explanation.

 Rather than describing bug fixes and new features separately, this document is structured by topic, and mentions relevant bug fixes within each topic section.
-See the release notes for an complete (though less detailed) list of fixes, some of which are unrelated to any topic described here.
+See the release notes for a complete (though less detailed) list of fixes, some of which are unrelated to any topic described here.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->